-You should be aware that the gains on the disposal of shares and instalment receipts by certain taxpayers may be assessed as ordinary income rather than under the capital gain tax provisions.
+You should be aware that the gains on the disposal of shares by certain taxpayers may be assessed as ordinary income rather than under the capital gain tax provisions.

-See the Share Disposal Table - "At a glance - Tax Consequences when you dispose of your Telstra ESOP 97, ESOP 99 and Telstra Shares".
+See Share Disposal "At a glance - Tax Consequences when you dispose of your Telstra ESOP 97, ESOP 99 and Telstra Shares"

-You should also see the examples section to assist you in determining the tax consequences for you.
+You should also click on the examples below to assist you in determining the tax consequences for you.